interimblue/idp/README.md

 This script will output 1 file per subreddit and will *update* this file with each subsequent scrape.

+### Notes

+1. This method does not allow access to quarantined subreddits - PRAW has a method for this but it does not work
-__Note: Reddit does not provide a mechanism to download ALL submissions from a subreddit.
+2. Reddit does not provide a mechanism to download ALL submissions from a subreddit.
 Therefore, we are only able to collect the top X amount of submissions (API caps at around 1000).
-This is configurable at your discretion, we chose to scrape 20 posts per 5 minutes, including all comments contained in those posts__
+This is configurable at your discretion, we chose to scrape 20 posts per 5 minutes, including all comments contained in those posts

 ### Scheduling and Logging